adc-trust-ai/trust-free/README.md

 - **Compliant by design**: 100% Compliant with the EU AI Act and the OECD AI Principles — ideal for high-stakes domains like finance and healthcare

 ### About this edition
-- ℹ️ Free-tier Dataset Limits: ≤ 5,000 rows and ≤ 20 columns (intended for proof-of-concept, R&D and teaching)
+- ℹ️ Dataset Limits: ≤ 5,000 rows and ≤ 20 columns (intended for proof-of-concept, R&D and teaching)
 - ✅ Full Functionality: All core features are fully functional within these bounds
 - ✅ Standalone Tools: Relaxed Net (Renet™), Adaptive Net (AdaEnet™), TurboSolve™ (fast OLS/ridge solver), Direct & Systemic Feature Importance
 - ⭐ No-Limit Utilities: TurboSolve™, Feature Importance methods, and our open-source Synthetic Dataset Generators (Toeplitz, Block-Correlated) can be used **without restriction** as standalone tools
-- 🚀 Need even more?
-We got you covered: Unlimited scale and [additional features](https://github.com/adc-trust-ai/trust-free/blob/main/trust-pro.md) in the forthcoming **trust-pro** edition

-**Want early access to trust-pro?**
-- Join the [waitlist](https://forms.gle/Gsti4kZ7yG5ZTNqu7) (completely anonymous & GDPR-compliant)
-- Star ⭐ this repo to stay updated!
+Star ⭐ this repo to stay updated!

 ### Features in this edition